-Join Seán Duggan for an in-depth discussion in this video Using a Smart Object to resize the group photo, part of Photoshop Compositing Project: Adding a Person to a Group Photo.
+Join Seán Duggan for an in-depth discussion in this video Using a Smart Object to resize the group photo, part of Adding a Person to a Group Photo in Photoshop.

 - The shots that I took for this demo were made with the knowledge that I would be adding a person to the group photo.
 So in that respect they represent more of an idealized situation for this type of compositing scenario.
 But even though they were planned, I didn't really meticulously plan out every single detail with the aim of trying to make a perfect composite.
 Instead I tried to take quick casual photos that would more closely represent what a casual group photo might look like.